jliljebl/flowblade/flowblade-trunk/docs/CREATING_TRANSLATION.md

 ### Installing developer version of Flowblade

-To create a translation you must first install the repository version of Flowblade.
+To create a translation you should probably first install the repository version of Flowblade so that you can edit and compile the translation file ``Flowblade.po``, see [Install Instructions](https://github.com/jliljebl/flowblade/blob/master/flowblade-trunk/docs/INSTALLING.md).

-See wiki TestingRepositoryVersion.
+Flowblade uses the standard [GNU "gettext" utilities](http://www.gnu.org/software/gettext/manual/gettext.html) to translate the application.
+GNU "gettext" is a relatively complex tool, but **Flowblade provides a set of scripts that make it easier to create translations** without using "gettext" directly.

 ### Creating a translation ###

-Flowblade uses the standard [GNU "gettext" utilities](http://www.gnu.org/software/gettext/manual/gettext.html) to translate the application.
-GNU "gettext" is a relatively complex tool, but Flowblade provides a set of scripts that make it easier to create translations without using "gettext" directly.

   * Launch repository version of Flowblade and select *Help -> Environment* from menu to see the two letter locale code for your OS install.
 For example *fr* for French, *fi* for Finnish etc. Information is under the header *General*.
   * Open terminal in folder ``.../flowblade-trunk/Flowblade/locale`` that can be found in the folder you installed repository version of Flowblade in.